orgé

 2022

-composition for unlimited number of voices and space, with or without a screen
+composition for unlimited number of voices and space, with or without a projection

 duration: 20 min.